-We will be visiting the arctic during its summer, so 24 hours of sunlight help keep the temperatures at a relatively comfortable level.
+You will be visiting the Arctic during its summer with 24 hours of daylight.
 Expect temperatures in the 30’s and 40’s °F (0–9°C), sometimes in the 50’s and low 60’s °F (10–17°C), but weather fronts can cause temperatures to drop further.
-Weather patterns are highly variable in the arctic so one day can be sunny and bright and the next foggy and rainy or possibly light snow, so bring appropriate attire to handle a mix of weather conditions.
-From a photography perspective, variable weather patterns bring dramatic skies and dramatic images.
+Weather patterns are highly variable in the Arctic so one day can be sunny and bright and the next foggy and rainy or possibly light snow, so bring appropriate attire to handle a mix of weather conditions.
 Keep in mind that we can only relay weather trends and, in general, climate change has created less reliable weather and more extreme weather conditions everywhere, so be prepared for changing conditions.

-You must be fit enough to get from the ship into the Zodiacs via a 6-foot rope ladder with sturdy wood rungs with staff assisting you above and below.
-Once ashore, you must be able to get into and out of the Zodiacs occasionally on a rocky coastline.
+You must be fit enough to get from the ship into the Zodiacs via a six-foot ladder with staff assisting you above and below.
+Once ashore, you must be able to get into and out of the Zodiacs including occasionally on a rocky coastline.
 There will be opportunities for short, relaxed hikes, usually of less than a mile over varied terrain (tundra, flat areas, hilly and grassy areas, or rocky slopes) depending on our location.
-Our longest walks will be about one mile (1.6 km) and, at times, uphill for about 20–30 minutes.
-Remember you will be carrying all of your camera gear, so we suggest that you practice carrying your equipment for the amount of time and distances that you may encounter during this trip so you are well prepared!
+The longest walks will be about one mile (1.6 km) and, at times, uphill for about 20–30 minutes.
+Remember you will be carrying all of your camera gear; to prepare, we suggest you practice carrying your equipment for the amount of time and distances that you may encounter during this trip.
 Landing details will be given in advance of each landing and you will always have complete freedom to participate or not participate in the landings and nature hikes.

-Flights you (or a travel agent) book: Arrive in Longyearbyen, Svalbard, Norway (LYR) on July 12.
-For most, this means departing home on July 11.
-Depart Longyearbyen, Svalbard (LYR) on July 23 after 11am, as we debark from the ship about 9 am and recommend at least one hour to check-in before departure.
-Most flight routes will travel through Oslo, Norway and may require an overnight.
+Flights you (or a travel agent) book: Arrive in Longyearbyen, Svalbard, Norway (LYR) on June 27.
+For most, this means departing home on June 25 or 26.
+Depart Longyearbyen, Svalbard (LYR) after 11am on July 8, as we debark from the ship at 9am and recommend at least one hour to check-in before departure.

-Scott knows this arctic wilderness well and is eager to show you photographic techniques for optimal photography in the arctic from their unique perspectives.
-We emphasize photography of Polar Bears and other arctic wildlife along with unique and beautiful landscapes.
+Scott and Sam know this Arctic wilderness well and are eager to show you photographic techniques for optimal photography in the Arctic from their unique perspectives.
+We emphasize photography of Polar Bears and other Arctic wildlife along with unique and beautiful landscapes.
 Our small group size gives us the flexibility to stay at a perfect photographic moment to capture world-class images.
-If we discover an exceptionally rich photo subject or area, such as a Polar Bear with cubs, a Polar Bear hunting, a pod of Belugas, an exquisitely lit landscape, or any other interesting subject matter that intrigues us, we have the freedom to work that subject for two minutes, two hours, or two days, however long we need.
+We use enough Zodiacs so you won’t be crowded and you have enough room for your photography gear.
+If we discover an exceptionally rich photo subject or area, such as a Polar Bear with cubs, a Polar Bear hunting, a pod of Belugas, an exquisitely lit landscape, or any other interesting subject matter that intrigues us, we have the freedom to work that subject for two minutes, two hours, two days, or however long we need.

 There is still a good amount of sea ice during early summer.
 Sea ice provides a good platform to walk onto the shore; when this “ice platform” melts it is almost impossible to climb onto the shore over the shoreline banks, decreasing the number of landing possibilities.
 Also, we will find more Polar Bears since they stay with the sea ice pack actively looking for and hunting seals.
 We will also find very large aggregations of nesting sea birds along the cliffs during this time of year.